zilexa/Flexget-instructions/README.md

 - Triggers an update of your Kodi library after files have been processed!
 They will appear in your Kodi library automatically!

-**REQUIREMENTS**
-1. The first basic requirement: a device running Kodi, like a Raspberry Pi 3 (highly recommended!), preferrably on Debian, connected to the internet (wired preferred).
-Forget about OpenElec, you cannot install anything on OpenElec.
-If you have no clue what all of this means, get a Raspberry Pi 3 and go to: http://osmc.tv to create your own personal mediacenter.
+**Installation of software**
+1. The first basic requirement: an RPi2 or RPi3 or (recommended) Vero 4K.
+Go to https://osmc.tv and order one.
+Install and OSMC.
+With your TV remote go to MyOSMC, App Store and install Transmission (recommended: also go to Services and enable SAMBA server).

 2. A (free, private) account on Trakt.tv.
 Create a list called "tvshows" and add the shows you would like to see.
 Also mark episodes/seasons you have already seen as watched otherwise they will be downloaded.

-3. If you need subtitles, create an account on and on, make sure the user/pw are the same for both sites.
+3. If you need subtitles, create accounts with the same user/pw on opensubtitles.org and addic7ed.com.

 4. Use [AUTOSETUP.SH](https://github.com/zilexa/autosetup "AUTOSETUP.SH") to install.
 All you have to do is add your Trakt account, subtitles account, Transmission login and the location of your harddrive.
 Then you can run the file and sit back while it installs.
 More information via the link.

+**Configure your transmission to run 2 Flexget tasks after each completed download** `sudo systemctl stop transmission-damon`
+`cd /home/osmc/.config/transmission-deamon`
+`nano runflexget.sh`
+paste this: /home/osmc/flexget/bin/flexget execute --tasks find-* move-* and hit CTRL+O and CTRL+X
+`chmod +x runflexget.sh`
+`nano settings.json`
+Near the bottom, find and change accordingly:
+"script-torrent-done-enabled": true,
+"script-torrent-done-filename": "/home/osmc/.config/transmission-daemon/runflexget.sh",
+hit CTRL+O and CTRL+X
+`sudo systemctl stop transmission-damon`

-5. When finished, make sure you authorise trakt and run Flexget once via these two commands:
+**6. FIRST RUN: authorize flexget to use Trakt and run flexget once** When finished, make sure you authorise trakt and run Flexget once via these two commands:
 Authorize Flexget to access Trakt (you need a phone or pc and login to Trakt website to finish this step):
 `~/flexget/bin/flexget trakt auth YOURTRAKTUSERNAME`

 Run Flexget once fully:
 `~/flexget/bin/flexget execute --now`

+**7 START THE SERVICE AND LEAN BACK**
 Start the service, it has been enabled by Autosetup already, only need to start it (will also happen on reboot):
 `sudo systemctl start flexget`